Initiatives to Prevent Environmental Pollution

 - In accordance with the Act on the Rational Use of Energy, we calculate the distribution-related impact based on report data such as the use of energy in transportation by the specified consigner (Kyocera).

-- We calculate the annual power consumption of the main products we sold in FY2020 (printers, multifunctional products, smartphones, etc.).
+- We calculate the annual power consumption of the main products we sold in FY2023 (printers, multifunctional products, smartphones, etc.).

-- We calculate the annual greenhouse gas emissions of the main products we sold in FY2020 (printers, multifunctional products, smartphones, etc.).
+- We calculate the annual greenhouse gas emissions of the main products we sold in FY2023 (printers, multifunctional products, smartphones, etc.).

-- We calculate the weight of toner containers reused in FY2020.
+- We calculate the weight of toner containers and Multifunction printer reused and total amount of toner containers recycled in FY2023.
 (Kyocera Document Solutions Inc.)

 - The VOC aggregate range shows data for Kyocera Corporation sites in Japan.